NinadPatil66/Twitter-Network-Analysis/README.md

 - You can easily convert data from Pandas DataFrames or NumPy arrays into a NetworkX graph, analyze it, and then export the results.
 - You can attach "attributes" to nodes and edges.
 For example, a node representing a city can store its population, and an edge representing a road can store its length or speed limit.

+Knowledge Graphs - A Knowledge Graph is a way of organizing and connecting data so that a computer understands not just the words, but the concepts and the relationships between them.

 # Tech Stack -
 1) Python
 2) NetworkX